ngaionice/snapshot/README.md

 Also has optional metrics tracking, which allows users to input things they would like to track over time, and presents a chronological list of all such instances.

 ## Features
-- Manual backups to Google Drive
+- Automatic backups to Google Drive
 - Dynamic & light/dark themes (dynamic theming for Android 12+ only)
+- Daily reminders

 ## Planned features
-- Automatic backups
-- Automatic location detection
+- Automatic location detection and improved location selection via Google Maps
-- Notifications for yearly memories and daily reminders
+- Notifications for yearly memories

 ## Screenshots
 Screenshots available soon(tm).